Cinema Statuto fire: Fire

-At the time of the fire there were over 400 people were in the theater.
+At the time of the fire there were over 400 people in the theater.
 In February 2018 Barbara Guaschetti, one of the survivors, stated that the spectators sitting in the lower hall managed to escape through the main entrance and the only emergency exit at the ground floor that was not closed and locked.
-The owner of the cinema Raimondo Capella claimed that he and some employees attempted to put out the fires with fire extinguishers but were unable to do so and began opening exit doors and evacuating patrons.
+The owner of the cinema, Raimondo Capella, claimed that he and some employees attempted to put out the fires with fire extinguishers but were unable to do so and began opening exit doors and evacuating patrons.
 However, as remembered by one of the firefighters who was on the scene, they had to force open the emergency exits on the first floor because they were all locked.

 Most of the victims were among the viewers sitting in the upper Gallery who did not realize what was happening till it was too late.
 The owner of the cinema did not turn the emergency lights on and did not stop the screening because he feared "a wave of panic."
 Those in the balcony who had tried to reach the stairs found that the only way out was already blocked by flames, others fled to the toilets and died there.
 A few bodies were found still seated.